codingpains/oenyi/README.md

  * Full in memory processing support to reduce i/o and increase speed.
  * Three resizing methods that will make your life easier.

-It is designed to chain the transformations you need and execute them in order once you call the `exec` method which gives you a buffer with the image or, if you prefer, when you call the 'pipe' method which accepts a stream.
+It is designed to chain the transformations you need and execute them in order once you call the `exec` method which gives you a buffer with the image or, if you prefer, when you call the `pipe` method which accepts a stream.

+Want to see the technical specification?
+[Go here](https://github.com/codingpains/oenyi/wiki/technical%20spec)

 ### Installation